 Beyond serving as a caring presence for your loved one with cancer, try making specific suggestions of tasks you’d like to help with if needed, such as picking up groceries, helping with housework, preparing meals, or offering transportation to treatments and other medical appointments.

-Providing the assistance of a professional in-home caregiver, such as those at Hearts at Home In-Home Care, is a great solution as well, allowing your loved one time to rest and spend quality time with loved ones, while remaining safe and well cared for at home.
+Providing the assistance of a professional caregiver in home care in Kansas City, MO, such as those at Hearts at Home In-Home Care, is a great solution as well, allowing your loved one time to rest and spend quality time with loved ones, while remaining safe and well cared for at home.
 Offering a full range of experienced in-home care services for individuals battling cancer, we’re available for as much or as little help is needed.
 Contact us at 913-440-4209 to learn more.